-The Board of Management of Rutland National School is setting out its Enrolment/Admission Policy in accordance with the provisions of the Education Act 1998.
-The Board of Management trusts that by doing so parents will be assisted in relation to enrolment matters and that furthermore, the Chairperson of the Board of Management, Mr. Tom O’ Brien and the Principal Ms. Niamh Murray, will be happy to clarify any further matters arising from the policy.
+The Board of Management of Rutland National School is setting out its Enrolment/Admission Policy in accordance with the provisions of the Education (Admission to School) Act 2018.
+The Board of Management trusts that by doing so parents will be assisted in relation to enrolment matters.
+The Chairperson of the Board of Management, Tom O’ Reilly and the Principal, Niamh Murray, will be happy to clarify any further matters arising from the policy.

 School Name: Rutland National School

-The school staff consists of 16 teachers, including the Principal.
-There are 8 class teachers, 6 resource teachers and a Home School Community Liaison co – ordinator.
+The school staff consists of 17 teachers, including the Principal.
+There are 8 class teachers, 7 resource teachers and a Home School Community Liaison co–ordinator.

 Rutland NS is a vertical school which caters for girls & boys from Junior Infants to 6th class.
 The school is designated disadvantaged under DEIS band 1.

-Rutland NS has a Catholic ethos and is under the patronage of the Archbishop of Dublin, Diarmuid Martin.
+Rutland NS is a Catholic school and is under the patronage of the Archbishop of Dublin, Diarmuid Martin.

 - Inclusivity, particularly with reference to the enrolment of children with a disability or other special educational need